cirruslabs/cirrus-ci-docs/docs/guide/programming-tasks.md

     }
 ```

-Returning a dictonary like this is useful when you want to have a top-level overrides, just note that when using both YAML and Starlark configuration formats they get merged and the YAML configuration always comes first.
+Returning a dictionary like this is useful when you want to have a top-level overrides, just note that when using both YAML and Starlark configuration formats they get merged and the YAML configuration always comes first.

 #### Hooks